zifox666/xiaobawang/README_EN.md

 </details>

-**How to disable**: If you prefer not to share these statistics, you can add the following configuration to your `.env` file:
+**How to disable**: If you do not want to share this data, add the following to your `.env` file:

 `upload_statistics=false`

-## 🙏 Acknowledgements
+## 🙏 Thanks

 [nonebot / nonebot2](https://github.com/nonebot/nonebot2): Cross-platform Python async bot framework
 [nonebot / plugin-alconna](https://github.com/nonebot/plugin-alconna): Multi-platform command parsing adapter

-## 📜 Copyright Notice
+## 📜 Copyright

 All EVE related materials are property of [CCP Games](https://www.ccpgames.com/)

 ### CCP GAMES Copyright Notice

 EVE Online and the EVE logo are registered trademarks of CCP hf.
 All rights are reserved worldwide.
 All other trademarks are the property of their respective owners.
 EVE Online, the EVE logo, EVE and all associated logos and designs are the intellectual property of CCP hf.
-All artwork, screenshots, characters, vehicles, storylines, world facts or other recognizable features of the intellectual property relating to these trademarks are likewise the intellectual property of CCP hf.
+All artwork, screenshots, characters, vehicles, storylines, world facts or other recognizable features related to these trademarks are likewise the intellectual property of CCP hf.
-This project follows CCP GAMES' terms of use license and is used solely for information query and non-commercial purposes.
-This project is not affiliated with CCP hf. and is not endorsed by CCP hf.
-CCP is not responsible for the content or functionality of this project and shall not be liable for any damages arising from the use of this project.
+This project follows CCP GAMES' terms of use and is intended only for information query and non-commercial use.
+This project is not affiliated with or endorsed by CCP hf.
+CCP is not responsible for the content or functionality of this project and shall not be liable for any damages arising from its use.

 ### License

-This project uses the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html)
+This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html)